abha2510/HotStar/README.md

 # HotStar
 Hotstar is your go-to video streaming app for the best of Indian entertainment, TV shows, LIVE cricket, news and movies.

+This is a mini project

+Teachstack use:

+- Javascript -
+- HTML -
+- CSS -

 ## Netlify Link: https://boisterous-babka-ce6d06.netlify.app/